Anna-Cantrell/react-electron-boilerplate/README.md

 I've done all the work of mashing all the code together to make it work as you'd expect.

-To get started clone the repository onto your local machine and run:
+To get started clone the repository onto your local machine and run: <br />
 `npm install`

 then to launch the dev environment